corneliusdavid/hugo-pascalinia/README.md

-    navtype = "standard"  # changes the style of the pagination, available styles are: "standard", "circle" fontFamily = "JetBrains Mono"  # changes the font, default "JetBrains Mono"
+    navtype = "standard"  # changes the style of the pagination, available styles are: "standard", "circle" fontFamily = "JetBrains Mono"  # changes the font, default "JetBrains Mono" contentWidth = "1000px"  # maximum width of the site content, css syntax

-    discreteCards = false  # enable discrete card style; default false highlightBgColor = "#34363b";  # card and circle navigation background color for discrete card mode
+    discreteCards = false  # enable discrete card style; default false gridView = false  # show post list as a grid. goes well with discreteCards highlightBgColor = "#34363b";  # card and circle navigation background color for discrete card mode

     # enable comments support with commento using the script from your server